wp-plugins/easy-quiz/readme.txt

 = Live Demo =

-**If you would like to see the plugin action, check [this quiz](http://www.thulasidas.com/do-you-believe-in-god/ "Will tell you if you believe in God!").**
+**If you would like to see the plugin action, visit [this quiz](http://www.thulasidas.com/do-you-believe-in-god/ "Will tell you if you believe in God!").
+You can even play with its admin interface at the [live demo site](http://demo.thulasidas.com/easy-quiz "Play with Easy Quiz Admin Interface)**

 = Features =